 - Copy of transcript(s) (upload these into AY if you have not already done so to meet the UNLV Graduate College requirements)

 - Statement of interest (upload into AY a one-to-two page essay describing specific areas of interest, reasons for pursuing the degree, and goals after completing graduate studies)

-- GRE General Test scores (have the official results sent to the UNLV department of chemistry, CODE 4861)
+- GRE General Test scores (have the official results sent to the UNLV Department of Chemistry and Biochemistry, CODE 4861)

 - Email addresses for individuals who are providing letters of recommendation (enter the addresses into AY; the Ph.D. program requires three letters, and the M.S. program requires two letters)

 - TOEFL (International Students only, CODE 4861)

 - Submit financial certification form and bank letter to the office of international students and scholars